Jacobs Technology Center

 Digital Media Lab & Makerspace (DMLM)

-In 2016, the Chester County Library received a grant from the Instituted of Museum and Library Services as administered by the Pennsylvania Department of Education through the Office of Commonwealth Libraries, and the commonwealth of Pennsylvania, Tom Wolf, Governor.
+In 2016, the Chester County Library received a grant from the Institute of Museum and Library Services as administered by the Pennsylvania Department of Education through the Office of Commonwealth Libraries, and the Commonwealth of Pennsylvania, Tom Wolf, Governor.
 From the grant, the Jacobs Technology Center has expanded services to include a Digital Media Lab and Makerspace.

 Equipment and software applications include the following:

 3D Printer (3D Printing Procedures and Guidelines)

 Die cutting machine

 Digital video converters to convert VHS to DVDs